MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed.md

 As you shaped and transformed data in the Power Query Editor, each step was recorded in the **Applied Steps** area of the **Query Settings** pane on the right side of Power Query Editor.
 You can step back through the Applied Steps to review the changes you made, and edit, delete, or rearrange them if necessary (although this can be risky, because changing preceding steps can break later steps).

-Select each of your queries in the **Queries** pane on the left side of Power Query Editor.
+Select each of your queries in the **Queries** list on the left side of Power Query Editor.
 After applying the data transformations so far, the Applied Steps for your two queries should look like the following:

 ![Products query Applied Steps](media/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed/15.png) &nbsp;&nbsp; ![Orders query Applied Steps](media/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed/17.png)